imoleayo16895/probable-pancake/README.md

 ---

 I compared the trend in the total profit and total sales made by the Superstore between 2014 and 2017.
+This was done with the Microsoft Excel Pivot function.

 ![](tstp_pivot.png)